Azure VM Deployments

 To access the tracking URL, click an Azure VM deployment name in the Deployments view and then locate the Tracking URL property in the deployment details.

 Click the URL to open the Azure portal.
-The portal displays the overview page of the Azure deployment created for your StreamSets deployment, listing the resources provisioned for the deployment.
+The portal displays the overview page of the Azure deployment created for your IBM StreamSets deployment, listing the resources provisioned for the deployment.

 Use the Azure portal to explore details about each resource and locate errors that might have occurred.